DeysonOrtiz/Deyson-com/pages/articles/embrace-your-journey/index.md

 Rewire the narrative.

-Go from being 'someone apprehensive about the camera' to 'the one who dares to face their fears'.
+Go from being 'someone nervous about the camera' to 'the one who dares to face their fears'.

 Embrace your insecurities and they transform into your strengths.